Farravid/windotfiles/README.md

 Every config file of this repository is symlinked to the original config file when running the `install.bat` script.\
 This way, you can modify the files from the repository and the changes will be reflected in the actual programs, without the need of copying them manually.

+## Flow Launcher
+TODO
+> [!WARNING]
+Make sure to close Flow Launcher entirely before copying the windotfiles settings to the computer installation

 ## Startup launcher
 This python script (`startup.py`) will be launched from the `Task Scheduler` every time you log in.
 It is in charge of launching `GlazeWM` and prompting the user with a setup selector.